ohbadiah/nickmcavoy-dotcom/content/posts/2015-05-15-symbology.markdown

 tags: expression
 ---

-I should start by saying this is a blog, and true to the form I'm writing about something about which I know barely the first.
+I should start by saying this is a blog, and true to the form I'm writing about something about which I know barely the first thing.
 Please feel free to enlighten me in the comments.<span class="until-comments"><sup>1</sup></span>

 In the last couple of years I've wanted to up my game with regard to my self-presentation.
 For most of my life I've tried to say as little as possible with my dress and so forth, nothing beyond "decent fellow I suppose.
 Seems trustworthy."
 Lately I wonder if I can do better.